-Melbourne Girls Grammar is a progressive, contemporary and independent school, which has delivered an exceptional education for girls from Early Learning to Year 12 for more than 120 years.
+Melbourne Girls Grammar is a progressive, contemporary and independent school, which has delivered an exceptional education for girls from Early Learning to Year 12 for nearly 130 years.

 Our holistic learning programs are second to none, led by a team of exceptional educators who challenge and maximise the potential of each and every girl.